NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-kata.rst

          && helm repo update

 #.
 Specify at least the following options when you install the Operator.
-   If you want to run |project-name| by default on all worker nodes, also specify ``--set sandboxWorkloads.defaultWorkload=vm-passthough``.
+   If you want to run Kata Containers by default on all worker nodes, also specify ``--set sandboxWorkloads.defaultWorkload=vm-passthough``.

    .. code-block:: console